annakrystalli/nox_spp-list/proposal.md

 # ACTION PLAN

 ## 1. CONSULT AND DESIGN DATABASE SCHEMA
- It is important for efficiency of the project that our involvement in the implementation of the DMP begin right at the beginning and continue throughout.
+ It is important for efficiency of the project that our involvement in the implementation of the DMP and design of the deta model begin right at the beginning and continue throughout.
 In this way we can get a good understanding of function and pressure points in:
  - the compilation of data
  - alignment of data
  - intended use of data by researchers.

+ The data model will ensure that all pertinent metadata are stored either within or with the database and full traceability and record of datapoint provenance is maintained.

 ## 2. BUILD DATABASE AND HOST ONLINE
   Once the data model has been agreed, we will be build the first version of the database and provide scripts and support for the research team to be able to add data.
 If there is enough time, updating the database could also be included in the software package.
 See below